A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

-To solve the differential equations, we used Mathematica for manual discretization of the time-dependent Schr\"odinger equation \cite{741}.
-To implement this function, we discretized the domain $[0,2\pi] \times [0,\pi]$ of shape sphere variables $\phi,\, \theta$ into a grid of $62\times62$ points.
+To solve the differential equations, we have made use of Mathematica for the discretization of the time-dependent Schr\"odinger equation\footnote{\url{https://shorturl.at/BFIO0}}.
+To implement this function, we have discretized the domain $[0,2\pi] \times [0,\pi]$ of the shape sphere variables ($\phi,\, \theta$) into a grid of $62\times62$ points.
 This is fine enough for our purpose.
-The discretized PDE turns into a number of coupled ODEs.
-The solution to this set of equations was then assembled into the final solution.
+This way, the discretized PDE turns into a number of coupled ODEs, whose solution has then been assembled into the final solution.